 Colonoscopy is a screening procedure that enables the examiner to look inside the large intestine (rectum and colon) for polyps, abnormal areas, tumours or cancer.
 A colonoscope which a thin, tube-like instrument with a light and lens for viewing, is inserted through the rectum into the colon.
-The apparatus also has a tool to remove polyps or tissue samples, which are checked under a microscope for signs of cancer or other disease.
+The apparatus also has a tool to remove polyps or tissue samples, which are checked under a microscope for signs of cancer or other diseases.

 Why is it done?

 - To check for colorectal cancer or polyps

 - To check for the cause of blood in the stool or rectal bleeding

 - To check for the cause of dark or black stools

 - To check for the cause of chronic diarrhoea

 - To check for the cause of iron deficiency anaemia